Tons of Trash Removed at 23rd Annual Source to Sea Cleanup

 “We need our legislators, businesses, and manufacturers to see just how bad the problem is and hear from their constituents and customers that we aren’t going to put up with them ignoring this problem any longer,” she added.
 “We’ve been doing our part for 23 years by cleaning up our rivers.
 It’s time they finally do their part in helping solve our trash problem.”

-Given how much Dunkin’ Donuts and Cumberland Farms trash is found during the Source to Sea Cleanup, these companies have a unique opportunity to make a huge difference for rivers by using more environmentally friendly options, Fisk noted.
+Companies like Dunkin’ Donuts and Cumberland Farms have a unique opportunity to make a huge difference for rivers by using more environmentally friendly options, Fisk noted.

 “We all have a responsibility to solve this problem — individuals, manufacturers, businesses, and government,” he said.
 “After cleaning up over 1,100 tons of trash over the course of 23 years, it’s clear that repeated cleaning is not the solution to our trash problem.
 We need to redesign our economy so there isn’t waste in the first place.
 These ideas are going to take time, decades even.
 And we’ll keep at it as long as it takes.
 But our rivers need change now.”